 It had started to rain, but the carriage had a roof, mainly to protect the passenger from the sun.
 So, there was nothing to worry, and there was sufficient beer on board.
 We had to help to open the cattle gates in the electric cattle fences on our way across the pasture along the wild Isar River (so wuid hinter Scharnitz, so wild behind Scharnitz Austria).

 The isolation at parts of the gates helped but with all the rain and humidity in the air and on the ground, I still could feel the low voltage energy which keeps the cattle in the enclosure.
 The biggest danger however where the grumpy cows along and on the way which were partly not willing to give right of way.
 But the horses in the end were significantly bigger.
 So, the cows gave up in the very last moment.
-We also past the home stables of the horses and Rebeka and daughter Regina had the notion, to cut short the trip.
+We also passed the home stables of the horses and Rebeka and daughter Regina had the notion, to cut short the trip.

 But they were good girls and took us back to town in Mittenwald where we had started.